asheliao/Predicting-Bitcion/README.md

 ## Strategy

-* if MA_12 and MA_26 across through the price line upward ,then buy in bitcoin, vice versa.
+* If MA_12 and MA_26 across through the price line upward ,then buy in bitcoin, vice versa.
-* if DIF across through DEM upward buy in bitcoin, vice versa.
+* If DIF across through DEM upward buy in bitcoin, vice versa.

 ## License